deciduously/music/post.md

   }
 ```

 We can specify a tolerance for equality in code.
-I'm arbitrarily deciding that if two `Pitch` objects are within tenth of a Hertz, they're functionally equivalent:
+I'm arbitrarily deciding that if two `Pitch` objects are within a tenth of a Hertz of each other, they're functionally equivalent:

 ```rust
 impl PartialEq for Pitch {